-The Nutrition Program for Women, Infants and Children (WIC) provides healthy foods, nutrition tips, breastfeeding help and referrals to pregnant and breastfeeding women and children under the age of five.
-With WIC you can receive checks for up to $50 to buy healthy foods at your local grocery store.
+The Nutrition Program for Women, Infants and Children (WIC) provides healthy foods, nutrition tips, breastfeeding help and referrals to pregnant and breastfeeding women and children up to age five.
+With WIC each person enrolled on WIC gets monthly checks to buy up to $50 worth of healthy foods at your local grocery store.
 Getting WIC will not affect your immigration status.
 WIC is an equal opportunity program.

-Basic Food is the name for the Food Stamp Program in Washington State.
-Basic Food helps low-income families buy food with an Electronic Benefits Transfer Card (EBT).
+Basic Food is the name for the food stamp program in Washington State.
+Basic Food helps eligible families buy food with an Electronic Benefits Transfer Card (EBT).
 EBT cards work like debit cards.
 You can spend your monthly benefits in participating grocery stores.

 Food banks provide groceries for immediate help in making ends meet.